rerun-modules/jenkins/README.md

-This module automates management the installation of [Jenkins](http://jenkins-ci.org) based on the [Red Hat/CentOS/Fedora](http://pkg.jenkins-ci.org/redhat) distribution that results in the instance running as the jenkins user out of /var/lib/jenkins.
+This module automates installation and management of [Jenkins](http://jenkins-ci.org) based on the [Red Hat/CentOS/Fedora](http://pkg.jenkins-ci.org/redhat) distribution that results in the instance running as the jenkins user out of /var/lib/jenkins.

 The Jenkins instance deployed by the module does not have authentication, authorization and access control enabled and has no provision for automicatically configuring agents.